-Watering cans come in various sizes and designs, and personal preference will come into play here, but there are a few things to keep in mind.
+Watering cans come in various sizes and designs.
+Personal preference will come into play here, but there are a few things to keep in mind.

-A watering can that works great outdoors may be too big and cumbersome for your indoor needs, especially if your plant collection is not large.
+A watering can that works great outdoors may be too big and cumbersome for your indoor needs.

-For indoors, you’ll want one that is lightweight and has a long spout that can easily reach within the plant to the soil.
+For indoors, pick one that’s lightweight and has a long spout that can easily reach within the plant to the soil.
 Also, the can should be easy to fill and clean.

 Money Saving Tip: Re-purpose an old teapot to be your new watering can.

 Indoor air can become dry – especially in winter – and many indoor plants do best in humid conditions.
 Look for a mister that offers a fine, gentle spray.

 Money Saving Tip: Re-purpose an old spray bottle.
 Just make sure you have cleaned the bottle out thoroughly and the nozzle offers the type of spray needed for misting.

 A trowel is like a mini shovel.
 It’s very handy when you need to re-pot your plant or transfer soil from your bag to your pot.

 Trowels can come in different shapes and sizes.
 I written a post on trowel types.
 You’ll find it helpful when it comes to choosing a trowel.

 What you pick will depend on your planting needs.
 For your houseplants, choose one that fits comfortably in your hand and is made for pots.